 From start to finish, we look for slow fashion brands that prioritize workers and the environment wherever possible.
 Transparency is a key part of this as well, so the more open brands are about their processes, the better.

 Businesses that demonstrate their commitment to creating a better planet for all are the businesses we like to support.
-Environmental initiatives, poverty alleviation efforts, diversity and inclusion efforts, carbon-neutral operations, recycling programs, and sustainable packaging are great indicators of businesses values.
+Environmental initiatives, poverty alleviation efforts, diversity and inclusion efforts, carbon-neutral operations, recycling programs, and sustainable packaging are great indicators of business values.

 That said, investing in Black-owned or BIPOC-owned brands will go a long way in furthering equality and justice while helping to get us closer to reducing our environmental footprint.